tejaslodaya/troop/README.md

 devtools::install_github("tejaslodaya/troop")
 ```

 Thats it!
-Now you can use the library from your machine.
+Now you can use the package on your machine

 ## Example